Interfaith Hospitality Network

 Joining the Interfaith Hospitality Network

 Congregations can sign up to do meal deliveries or a housewares drive any time they want here.
 However, our programs exist because of a dedicated group of thirty congregations that commit to partnering with Family Promise as a member of the Interfaith Hospitality Network.
 Is your congregation interested in learning more?
-Read the agreement here, and email Whitney Johnson, Executive Director, to schedule a conversation!
+Read the agreement here, and email Toby Stark, Interim Executive Director, to schedule a conversation!